-Educational Partner(s) Process for Engagement FLAC/ English Learner Advisory Committee Quarter 1 Date: Wednesday Sentember 21, 2024 ELAC/ English Learner Advisory Committee Quarter 1 Date: Wednesday September 21, 2024 The 2024-2025 Local Control and Accountability Plan (LCAP) was presented and reviewed.
+Educational Partner(s) Process for Engagement between the school and families ELAC/ English Learner Advisory Committee Quarter 1 Date: Wednesday September 21, 2024 The 2024-2025 Local Control and Accountability Plan (LCAP) was presented and reviewed.
 Approved by the Governing Board in June 2024, this three-year plan outlines the school's strategic objectives and focuses on providing supplemental and concentrated support for English Learners (EL), Low-Income, and Foster Youth students.
 The development of the LCAP involved input from a broad range of educational partners, including students, staff, and parents.
 A key component of the LCAP is the school's Comprehensive Support and Improvement (CSI) Plan, which aims to provide intensive tutoring in English Language Arts (ELA), Math, and Credit Completion for all graduating students.
 By increasing credit completion, we expect to see corresponding improvements in graduation rates.
 The LCAP's goals for the 2024-2025 school year are as follows, with each goal supported by specific actions and metrics aimed at achieving the desired outcomes.
-These goals will be reported on throughout the year to all educational partners: 5.
-Increase Academic Progress 6.
-Students Will Gain Skills for College and Career Readiness 6.
-Students Will Gain Skills for College and Career Readiness7.
-Increase Student Retention8.
-Increase Educational Partner Engagement The reporting requirements for the 2024-2025 LCAP include tracking progress for specific groups, such as Long-Term English Learners (LTELs) and students performing in the red or orange zones on the CA Dashboard metrics.
+These goals will be reported on throughout the year to all educational partners: Increase Academic Progress Students Will Gain Skills for College and Career Readiness Increase Student Retention Increase Educational Partner Engagement The reporting requirements for the 2024-2025 LCAP include tracking progress for specific groups, such as Long-Term English Learners (LTELs) and students performing in the red or orange zones on the CA Dashboard metrics.
 Additionally, the LCAP addresses eight State Priorities as part of the Local Control Funding Formula (LCFF), with progress on each priority reported as either "Met" or "Not Met."
 For the 2023-2024 school year, all State Priorities were marked as "Met."

-Title I tits use during (TAS).
-Schoo forward The go achiev helping acader 200.25 comproduced to increase and W Quarte LCAP address The so Improve This please and the This years are the solution of the transfer of the transfe which sand CA address Office specific potates were presented, highlighting the school's transition in of Title I funds.
-The school first utilized Title I, Part A funds he 2021-2022 school year as a Targeted Assistance School in the 2022-2023 school year, the school transitioned to a wide Program (SWP), and this model will continue moving will of a Schoolwide Program is to enhance academic ment across the entire school, with a particular focus on the lowest-achieving students meet proficiency on the state's ic standards (34 Code of Federal Regulations [CFR] [al][1]).
-This improvement is achieved through the hensive enhancement of the school's educational program (34 0.25[a][2]).
-Moving forward, the school will continue its efforts ase student achievement, ensuring alignment with our LCAP use goals.
-2 Date: Wednesday October 23, 2024 Title I Annual Meeting and CSI updates were presented, focusing on key efforts to the school's graduation rate as reflected on the Dashboard.
-In a colocontinues to prioritize the Comprehensive Support and ement (CSI) Plan, which is embedded in Goal 1.3 of the LCAP.
-In requires the implementation of an intensive tutoring program establishment of a SMART Goal to improve outcomes.
-In a marks the second year the school is in Differentiated ance (DA), due to the performance of English Learners (EL), or, and Socioeconomically Disadvantaged student subgroups, were in the Red and Orange performance levels for graduation ASPP ELA & Math on the Dashboard.
-This action is seed in Goal 1.2, which mandates collaboration with the County of Education (COE), providing targeted interventions for student groups, and setting a SMART Goal.
+Educational Partner(s) Process for Engagement - Presented Title I Updates Title I updates were presented, highlighting the school's transition in its use of Title I funds.
+The school first utilized Title I, Part A funds during the 2021-2022 school year as a Targeted Assistance School (TAS).
+In the 2022-2023 school year, the school transitioned to a Schoolwide Program (SWP), and this model will continue moving forward.
+The goal of a Schoolwide Program is to enhance academic achievement across the entire school, with a particular focus on helping the lowest-achieving students meet proficiency on the state's academic standards (34 Code of Federal Regulations [CFR] 200.25[a][1]).
+This improvement is achieved through the comprehensive enhancement of the school's educational program (34 CFR 200.25[a][2]).
+Moving forward, the school will continue its efforts to increase student achievement, ensuring alignment with our LCAP and WASC goals.
+Quarter 2 Date: Wednesday October 23, 2024 Title I Annual Meeting LCAP and CSI updates were presented, focusing on key efforts to address the school's graduation rate as reflected on the Dashboard.
+The school continues to prioritize the Comprehensive Support and Improvement (CSI) Plan, which is embedded in Goal 1.3 of the LCAP.
+This plan requires the implementation of an intensive tutoring program and the establishment of a SMART Goal to improve outcomes.
+This year marks the second year the school is in Differentiated Assistance (DA), due to the performance of English Learners (EL), Hispanic, and Socioeconomically Disadvantaged student subgroups, which were in the Red and Orange performance levels for graduation and CAASPP ELA & Math on the Dashboard.
+This action is addressed in Goal 1.2, which mandates collaboration with the County Office of Education (COE), providing targeted interventions for specific student groups, and setting a SMART Goal.